 After reading over many tutorials on the perfect french omelette, I set out cracking and whisking eggs, mixing the fillings, and heating up some butter in the pan.
 Then I tried the technique…and nothing was cooking.
 Ok, I thought.
 The heat must be too low.
 I turned it up a bit and soon enough I had a pan of scrambled eggs – which to my husband’s disappointment, shortly got tossed in the trash.
 And so the morning started brightly with long strings of curse words, grumbles, and frustrated half-screams emanating from my kitchen.

 The second attempt went ok, but still not great.
 Just as I thought I had it rolled up just right, it broke on me.
-My husband got served a deconstructed omelette for breakfast, and I found more new, and very colorful ways to drop the F-bomb.
+My husband got served a deconstructed omelette for breakfast, and I found more new and very colorful ways to drop the F-bomb.

 The third attempt I attempted to use some beer to keep the egg from sticking to the pan.
 This was a technique my husband discovered while trying to fry eggs on our stainless steel cookware.
-Obviously this means having beer with breakfast, something I highly recommend.
+Obviously, this means having a beer with breakfast, something I highly recommend.
 Once again, it almost worked with less egg sticking.
 It still broke, and I once again found myself cursing like a level 1 player being chased by a mob of undead murlocs.

 The fourth and final clamlette I turned the heat up a little bit more, used beer again, and it worked — kind of.
 It broke less than the other two, but it had to do as my patience had finally worn too thin and my body demanded sustenance.